emanuelm33/BinPo/README.md

 * _BPexamples_:      This folder contains _.pdf_ files with detailed descriptions about the calculation presented as examples in our main manuscript.
 Also a stepwise guide to add new W90 files can be found.

-* _config_files_:    This folder contains the configuration files .yaml for each component of _BinPo_.
-Besides, there is a _help_config.md_ file which explains the meaning of all parameters.
+* _config_files_:    This folder contains the configuration files _.yaml_ for the _BinPo_ components.
+Except for _BP-preproc.py_
+		   and _BP-fast_plot.py_ components (which not require a configuration file), each of the _BinPo_ components, named as _BP-components.py_, has an associated _component.yaml_ configuration file, where by default the values not set by terminal are taken from.
+Besides, in this folder there is a _help_config.md_ file which explains the meaning of all parameters in the _.yaml_ files.

 * _BP-preproc.py_:   Pre-processing component.
 It performs the tasks of filtering and rearrangement from the initial Wannier files.